Nonparametric hazard rate estimation with associated kernels and minimax bandwidth choice: Convergence results

-and the optimal asymptotic convergence rate of $O(m^{-4/5})$ is achieved for $b_m^{\gamma} = C m^{-1/5}$. \end{thm} The following corollary states the result for the Gamma kernel as defined by Definition \ref{def:gamma}. \begin{corollary} For the Gamma kernel, we have
+\end{thm} The asymptotic convergence rate for the MISE in Theorem \ref{thm:MISE_k} is known to be optimal in the minimax sense for estimating hazard rates in a Hölder class, as shown in \cite{Pons01011986,HUBER2003209} (see also \cite{efromovich2016minimax} for Sobolev functional classes).
+Attaining this rate, however, requires prior knowledge of the regularity $\beta$ of the hazard rate $k$.
+In Section \ref{sec:minimax}, we introduce a data-driven adaptive bandwidth selection procedure that reaches this optimal rate without prior knowledge of $\beta$.
+The following corollary states the result for the Gamma kernel as defined by Definition \ref{def:gamma}. \begin{corollary} Suppose $k$ is in $\Sigma(2,L)$.
+For the Gamma kernel and a sequence $(b_m)_{m\geq 0}$ such that $b_m \xrightarrow[m \to + \infty]{}0$ and $mb_m^{1/2} \xrightarrow[m \to + \infty]{} + \infty$, we have

 In particular, the optimal convergence rate of $O(m^{-4/5})$ is achieved for $b_m = C m^{-2/5}$. \end{corollary}